swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 Node 5 has no other children so we come back to the place when it can check another branch (it this case it will be a node 3)

-And Then algorithm starts to vist the new unexplored branch, so it goes to node one and then it finishes the job.
+And then algorithm starts to vist the new unexplored branch, so it goes to node one and then it finishes the job.

 #### BFS

-The visualization shows that we go level by level and I think this is the best way how we can imaging how the algorithms works.
+The visualization shows that we go level by level and I think this is the best way how we can imaging the algorithm .

 <p align="center">
 <img src="